-This is a scaled-down, spiced-up, and veganized adaptation of the delicious Carrot and White Bean Burgers recipe on the inimitable Smitten Kitchen site.
+This is a scaled-down, spiced-up, and veganized adaptation of the Carrot and White Bean Burgers recipe on the inimitable Smitten Kitchen site.
 Hot sauce and caramelized onions boost the flavor and garbanzo bean flour holds the burgers together.

-These veggie burgers are delicious with all types of beans, so use your your favorite — Great Northern, Cannellini, black beans, etc. And, they’re great paired with Cajun Yam Fries, a recipe from vegan chef Chloe Coscarelli.
+These veggie burgers are delicious with all types of beans, so use your your favorite — Great Northern, Cannellini, black beans, etc. And, they’re great paired with Cajun Yam Fries, a recipe adapted from vegan chef Chloe Coscarelli.

 4 burger buns, toasted